 Side effects are rare with Cat’s Claw.
 But may include diarrhea, dizziness or nausea.

-Those with autoimmune diseases, skin grafts, tuberculosis or receiving organ transplants should not use Cat’s Claw because of its effects on the immune system.
+Those with autoimmune diseases like systemic lupus erythematosus, skin grafts, tuberculosis or receiving organ transplants should not use Cat’s Claw because of its effects on the immune system.
 Cat’s Claw can stimulate the immune system and will counteract any medication you’re using to suppress your immune system.

-Cat’s Claw is known for lowering blood pressure.
+Cat’s Claw is known to lower blood pressure and slow blood clotting.
 So if you have an issue with low blood pressure, or on high blood pressure medication you should not use Cat’s Claw.

 Cat’s Claw may increase the risk of bleeding so don’t take this herb if you have a bleeding disorder, are on blood thinners, or are planning surgery.